MsJean-Mary/Bulldog-Botanical-Gardens/README.md

      npm run start
      ```

-## Editing the Website
+## Useful Materials

-For instructions on editing specific parts of the website:
+- Refer to the [NeededMaterials.md](https://github.com/Xordas/SERMHS_SchoolGarden/blob/main/NeededMaterials.md) for a list of things we need to complete the project.
-- Check the [ToDo.md](https://github.com/MsJean-Mary/SERMHS_SchoolGarden/blob/main/ToDo.md) file for tasks and updates.
+- Check the [ToDo.md](https://github.com/Xordas/SERMHS_SchoolGarden/blob/main/ToDo.md) file for tasks and updates.
-- Explore the [guides folder](https://github.com/MsJean-Mary/SERMHS_SchoolGarden/tree/main/guides) for detailed editing guides.
-If you are looking at the guides and see code click the button at the top that says preview to be able to see the correct version.
+- Explore the [Wiki](https://github.com/Xordas/SERMHS_SchoolGarden/wiki) for detailed editing guides.

 ---